Data

 - Parameters:

-- step (int) – The step for binning samples for bar aggregation (> 0).
+- step (int) – The step size for bar aggregation.
+Must be positive.

-- price_type (PriceType) – The price type to use for aggregation.
+- price_type (PriceType) – The price type to use (BID, ASK, MID, LAST)

 aggregation